How to Automate Content Creation with AI Without Losing the Human Touch

 The best automation workflow is not the biggest one.

-You need a simple content system that does this:
+You need a simple system that helps you:

 Step 1: Choose one main content format first